Sins of Kujo

-(九条の大罪, Kujō no Taizai) is a Japanese manga series written and illustrated by Shohei Manabe.
-It has been serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits since October 2020.
+Sins of Kujo (九条の大罪, Kujō no Taizai) is a Japanese manga series written and illustrated by Shohei Manabe.
+It has been serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits since October 2020, with its chapters collected in 17 tankōbon volumes as of August 2026.
+A ten-episode live-action drama series premiered worldwide on Netflix in April 2026.
+A live action film adaptation is set to premiere in January 2027.

+Synopsis

+Set in the modern Japanese legal world, the series follows Taiza Kujo (九条 間人, Kujō Taiza), a lawyer living in a tent on a building rooftop, as he tackles difficult cases involving clients such as members of organized crime groups, semi-yakuza, and ex-convicts.
+Together with Shinji Karasuma (烏丸 真司, Karasuma Shinji)—a lawyer who graduated at the top of his class from the University of Tokyo's Faculty of Law and is currently staying at his office—he takes on a series of cases involving the darker side of society, including fatal drunk-driving accidents, drug-related crimes, and fraud at nursing homes.

 Media

 Manga

-Written and illustrated by Shohei Manabe, Kujō no Taizai started in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on October 12, 2020.
+Written and illustrated by Shohei Manabe, Sins of Kujo started in Shogakukan's seinen manga magazine Weekly Big Comic Spirits on October 12, 2020.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on February 26, 2021.
-As of October 30, 2025, 15 volumes have been released.
+As of August 3, 2026, 17 volumes have been released.